Edmund Burke: Early writing

 The late Lord Bolingbroke's Letters on the Study and Use of History was published in 1752 and his collected works appeared in 1754.
 This provoked Burke into writing his first published work, A Vindication of Natural Society: A View of the Miseries and Evils Arising to Mankind, appearing in Spring 1756.
 Burke imitated Bolingbroke's style and ideas in a reductio ad absurdum of his arguments for deistic rationalism in order to demonstrate their absurdity.

 In A Vindication of Natural Society, Burke argued: "The writers against religion, whilst they oppose every system, are wisely careful never to set up any of their own."

-Burke claimed that Bolingbroke's arguments against revealed religion could apply to all social and civil institutions as well.
+Burke stated that Bolingbroke's arguments against revealed religion could apply to all social and civil institutions as well.
 Lord Chesterfield and Bishop Warburton as well as others initially thought that the work was genuinely by Bolingbroke rather than a satire.
 All the reviews of the work were positive, with critics especially appreciative of Burke's quality of writing.
 Some reviewers failed to notice the ironic nature of the book which led to Burke stating in the preface to the second edition (1757) that it was a satire.

 Richard Hurd believed that Burke's imitation was near-perfect and that this defeated his purpose, arguing that an ironist "should take care by a constant exaggeration to make the ridicule shine through the Imitation.
 Whereas this Vindication is everywhere enforc'd, not only in the language, and on the principles of L. Bol., but with so apparent, or rather so real an earnestness, that half his purpose is sacrificed to the other".
 A minority of scholars have taken the position that in fact Burke did write the Vindication in earnest, later disowning it only for political reasons.

 In 1757, Burke published a treatise on aesthetics titled A Philosophical Enquiry into the Origin of Our Ideas of the Sublime and Beautiful that attracted the attention of prominent Continental thinkers such as Denis Diderot and Immanuel Kant.
 It was his only purely philosophical work, completed in 1753.
 When asked by Sir Joshua Reynolds and French Laurence to expand it thirty years later, Burke replied that he was no longer fit for abstract speculation.